fpw/antares-pdp-8i/README.md

 ![original schematic](screenshots/console.png)

 # How to use
-Clone the repository, open the `antares-workspace` as a workspace in Antares, then open the PDP-8/I project inside that workspace.
+Clone the repository, open the `antares-workspace` directory as a workspace in Antares, then open the PDP-8/I project inside that workspace.

 There are some example programs in the `programs` directory that can be imported into the emulated core memory.